programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 On the left, "knee" and "neck" are displayed almost on top of each other.
 This indicates that those two words are strongly and about equally predictive of a document being placed on the left side of the scaling dimension - and that they occur at virtually the same frequency.
 Given the topic matter, of the dataset, this is an expected - if stark - result.

 Along the right slope, note words like "americans", "protest", "african", and a little deeper in the field of text, "violent".
 These words are predictive of a document being placed on the right pole of the scaling axis.

-Note the differences - words on the left refer more closely to the event of George Floyd's murder itself, and may have been a stronger focal point for commenters identifying with the political left.
+Words on the left refer more closely to the event of George Floyd's murder itself, and may have been a stronger focal point for commenters identifying with the political left.
 Words on the right refer more broadly to social forces, violence, consequences, and other international concerns.
-These may be more indicative of commenters approaching the issue from the political right - although we urge against reading too much into any single finding.
+These may be more indicative of commenters approaching the issue from the political right - although it is risky to read too much into any single finding.

 {% include figure.html filename="or-en-text-mining-youtube-comments-7.jpg" alt="Visual description of figure image" caption="Figure 4: Visualization of Wordfish model of all comments" %}

 This visualization arrays comments - our documents - along the same horizontal axis, with blue plotting points representing comments from left-leaning channels and red plotting points representing comments from right-leaning channels.
 Note that the colors are *not* clearly grouped!

 If comments on right-leaning videos were systematically and always different from comments on left-leaning videos, we *would* expect clear grouping.
 Not seeing it here suggests that left-leaning and right-leaning commenters are both commenting on a variety of different videos.
 The small cluster of blue out to the far left right of this visualization suggests that some of the most polarizing comments were added on videos from left-leaning channels.

 Based on this visualization, the political affiliation of the channels from which we gathered videos does not seem to be a strong predictor of the political positions of the people who leave comments.
 When conducting your own research, you should update the "partisan" variable described above to match your own research needs, and ask yourself a similar set of questions.